ICMP ping

 milliseconds

 Set response timeout to milliseconds.
-Allowed values are from 500 to 5000 and values below or above will be adjusted automatically.
+Allowed values are between 500 and 5000 and values below or above will be adjusted automatically.

 3000